wbing520/ai-performance-engineering/code/OVERVIEW.md

 # Overview – Blackwell-Only Stack

 This repository now targets a single architecture: **NVIDIA Blackwell B200/B300 (SM100)**.
-Every script, kernel, and document assumes CUDA 12.8, PyTorch 2.8, and Triton 3.3.
+Every script, kernel, and document assumes CUDA 12.9, PyTorch 2.9 nightlies, and Triton 3.4.
 Legacy compute capability 9.x support has been removed to keep the code base lean and focused.

 ## Core Components
 - **Architecture configuration** lives in `arch_config.py` and always resolves to Blackwell.